Dennis the Menace (video game)

 Dennis the Menace (known as Dennis in Europe) is a platform game adaptation of the 1993 film of the same name which itself is based on the Dennis the Menace comic strip.
 It was released for the Game Boy, Super Nintendo Entertainment System, and Amiga.
-The object of the game is to defeat a burglar who managed to find Dennis' town via the local railroad connection.
-Stages include Mr. Wilson's house, the great outdoors, a boiler room, and eventually a boss battle with the burglar.
+The object of the game is to defeat the antagonist from the film, Switchblade Sam, who managed to find Dennis' town via the local railroad connection.
+Stages include Mr. Wilson's house, the great outdoors, a boiler room, and eventually a boss battle with Switchblade Sam.

 Plot

 Dennis Mitchell has to rescue his friends Joey and Margaret, along with Mr. Wilson's coin collection, from the burglar Switchblade Sam.

 Gameplay

 Controlling Dennis Mitchell, the player has to go through four stages, collecting five large coins in each one.
 If the player manages to find both of Dennis's friends along with Mr. Wilson's entire coin collection, he will have won the game.

 Health is represented by hearts.
 If Dennis is touched by an enemy, one heart will disappear, and Dennis is temporarily stunned.
 Once all of the hearts are gone, the player must restart the level (but retains all main coins found).
 Pieces of candy located throughout the levels fully restore Dennis' health when collected.

 The player has 999 seconds (16.7 minutes) to complete each stage.
 If time runs out, there is an immediate game over, which completely eradicates all work done on a level.
 The clock is not reset when Dennis loses a life.